fdoyle/mocktopus/README.md

     * ignore (used to tell mocktopus to ignore certain fields that wont make sense. like if a model contains a Date or a LatLng for convenience reasons
     * string
     * int
-* list builder options/settings?
+* list modder options/settings?
-* builders for other objects?
+* modder pattern for other objects?
 * add some flavors to show how to use next to a "real" api
+* label annotations
+    * if, for example, your model fields arent "tester readable" you could give them alternate names for display in the config
+    * maybe a description instead?

 * add api passthrough (so some methods are mocked, some make real requests)